-Over the past year, approximately 345,000 bike riders and 205,000 pedestrians made their way across the George Washington Bridge.
-According to the Port Authority, starting in 2015 and going until at least 2021, the path to bicycle across the bridge will be closed or rerouted so that they may replace all 592 suspender ropes and clean all four main cables on the bridge.
+Approximately 345,000 bike riders and 205,000 pedestrians make their way across the George Washington Bridge annually, based on data obtained from the bike & pedestrian counter on the south path of the bridge.
+According to the Port Authority, starting in 2017 and going until at least 2021, the path to bicycle across the bridge will be rerouted so that they may replace all 592 suspender ropes and clean all four main cables on the bridge.

 A coalition of bicycling advocates from New York City and New Jersey teamed up to ensure this necessary maintenance work affects the bicycling route as little as possible.
 New York City’s Transportation Alternatives and New York Cycle Club, along with the New Jersey Bike & Walk Coalition and the Bicycle Touring Club of North Jersey petitioned the Port Authority to improve the George Washington Bridge’s bicycle and pedestrian crossings in anticipation of the upcoming maintenance project.

 Under the Port Authority’s current plan, access to the north and south paths of the bridge will alternate during the maintenance project.
 Unfortunately, neither path is ideal.
 The south path closure is expected to last three to four years; additionally, its New York City ramp is a dangerous route with the tight hairpin turn at the end.
 The north path has its own challenges including 171 stairs to negotiate with a bike on your shoulder.
 Both paths suffer from low visibility at the towers, crowded ramps leading to the bridge, and tight squeezes where the paths narrow at gateways and standpipes.
 For these reasons, our coalition is pursuing a solution for the north path.